Getting to Innsbruck

 Arrival with the WESTbahn

-Additional information about the offer: With an Innsbruck Card, you receive a 10% discount on a ticket at the WESTstandard price for yourself and up to three fellow passengers.
+The WESTbahn connects Tyrol with the east of Austria with three daily stops in Kufstein, Wörgl and Innsbruck.
+Your advantage: with the Innsbruck Card you receive a 10% discount on a ticket at the WESTstandard price for yourself and up to three fellow passengers.
 Valid for online booking, purchase in a WESTshop (with surcharge) or a participating tobacconist (with surcharge).
 The Innsbruck Card must be shown at the ticket control on the train.

 FlixBus provides comfortable long-distance buses to Innsbruck from all over Europe.
 The buses operate several times a day and follow direct routes.
 FlixBus is ideal for getting from Munich Airport to Innsbruck.
 You can also use FlixBus to explore South Tyrol and Italy, including the cities of Merano, Milan, Venice and Rome.